APY/APYDataGridBundle/Resources/doc/export/create_export.md

 8. **Define the charset of the export file**

-    In French - for instance again - Microsoft Excel doesn't display correctly special characters.
+    In French - for instance again - Microsoft Excel doesn't displayed correctly special characters.
 To resolve this problem, you have to define the charset of your export file.

     ```php
     <?php